A History of Service - Since 1861

 After three years, the fledgling Artisans' proudly repaid each original investor 4 dollars, plus 72 cents interest.
 The Bank's secretary, Mr. John P. McLear, in his letter to the original investors dated April 15, 1864 concluded "...that the influence of the institution throughout its history will be so marked for good as to cause you to remember with satisfaction that you had a part in its small beginnings."

 The Bank steadily grew and in 1865 moved to larger quarters at 602 Market Street.
 The Bank again moved in 1871, when it purchased the historic Indian Queen Hotel on the corner of Fifth and Market Streets, and built the Clayton House on this site.
 For many years, the Clayton House enjoyed the reputation of being one of the finest hotels in the east, with the Bank occupying offices on its first floor.
 As the Bank continued to prosper, larger offices were needed.
-In 1908, the Bank moved to 505 Market Street.
+In 1908, the Bank moved to 505 Market Street, the current location of the Delaware Historical Society annex.
 It stayed at that location for 64 years, until moving in 1972 to the former Goldey College building at 9th and Tatnall Streets.
 The continued growth of the institution, the advances in technology and the need for a modern facility lead the Bank to construct a new corporate headquarters complex at the Red Clay Center at Little Falls.
-The Bank moved to this new complex at 2961 Centerville Road, Wilmington, on January of 2008.
+The Bank moved to this new complex at 2961 Centerville Road, Wilmington in January of 2008.